Fortieth week of 2018 edition!

 There’re a lot of good posts in the anime space.
 I hope this article helps you find some of them!

 I don’t think it’s any secret that I loved Re:Zero.
-I mean, I just wrote an article extolling the virtues of the Rem character!
-What I find endlessly fascinating is that while a lot of people loved the series, the series seemed to touch different people in different ways.
+I mean, I just wrote an article extolling the Rem’s virtues!
+What I find endlessly fascinating is that while a lot of people loved the series, they seem to reach differently to different parts of the series.
+In other words, the series seemed to touch different people in different ways.
 This post from Fantastic Memes, for example, has some great insights into what the series so appealing — and there are some points you might not expect!

-It no secret that a) Sword Art Online (SAO) provokes all sorts of feelings — positive and negative!
-It’s also no secret that I thoroughly enjoyed the series.
+I think most of know that a) Sword Art Online (SAO) provokes all sorts of feelings — positive and negative — and b) that I thoroughly enjoyed the series.
 That’s why I’m on the lookout for interesting and unique perspectives on the show and its sequels.
 This post from JEREM’S ANIME SANCTUARY is just such a post!
 If you think you know the core theme from SAO, you might be in for a surprise.

-This site celebrates anime.
+Crow’s World of Anime celebrates anime.
 There are some traits and tendencies that interfere with that celebration.
-Any form of elitism, for example, tends to make it hard for fans — especially newer fans — to enjoy the shows they want to.
+Elitism, for example, tends to make it hard for fans — especially newer fans — to enjoy the shows they want to enjoy.
+That is simply not cool!
 This post from Leap250’s Blog attacks this idea head on.
 Not only is the post a delightful read — the illustrations are great, too!

 Have you seen the first episode of Zombieland Saga yet?
 If you haven’t, then, as this post from Otaku Essays and Analyses says, “I literally can’t talk about this episode without spoiling the entire premise, so be warned.”
 And you know what?
 The post is right!
 I can’t say much even about this post without giving anything away!
 So if you haven’t watched the episode, go watch it!
-Then read this article to see if you agree — I know I did!
+Like, right now!
+Then read this article to see if you agree with its opinion of the series — I can tell you that I did!